What is Cost Sharing?

 - Voluntary Uncommitted Cost Sharing: Cost sharing not required by the relevant program solicitation, not referenced in the proposal or award, and not formally tracked (or auditable).
 The most common form of voluntary uncommitted cost sharing is faculty or researcher effort additional to the level of effort originally committed to the sponsored project.

-Cost Sharing Guidance
+Cost Sharing Resources

 Pre-award Cost Sharing